Russ Harvey Consulting - Computer and Internet Services

 Early versions of HTML used attributes within the HTML itself to style content.
 This styling was repeated for every line of HTML on the site.

-The deprecated (unsupported in the future) font tag used to be commonly used to declare the style elements of the text in a paragraph.
+The no longer supported font tag used to be commonly used to declare the style elements of the text in a paragraph.
 This is now accomplished using CSS.

 Displaying Green Serif Text